 A host of doctors stood around my husband looking at the spectacle of it all.
 Most just wanted to look down his throat to see the mass of gas that was blocking his airway.
 I heard one say, “I’ve never seen this before.”

 I was thinking, “Do something people, or he is going to die.”
 I wanted action.
 But, not a soul moved.
 The only thing in action was the Benadryl in his IV.
 Someone had given him a breathing treatment, but still, he couldn’t talk.
 His face and neck had not gone down at all.
 That took hours.

 After the horrible event was over and we were safe at home, I remember thinking about those doctors.
 How calm they appeared.
 They weren’t upset at all.
 They were almost to the point of being entertained.

 The reason for their calmness wasn’t because of a lack of personal relationship with this dying guy.
 I believe it was because they knew the reversal drugs would work.
 And, if not, they could cut his throat open and get him breathing again.
 The peace they were experiencing came from their belief in the medication and their training.
 They could spring into action in a moment’s notice.

 I couldn’t see that because I was watching my husband die in front of me.
 I was thinking “what will happen if he doesn’t make it?”
-What I wasn’t so sure about were the doctors standing around the room.
-It appeared to me that they needed to be moving.
+It appeared to me that somebody needed to be moving.
 Doing something.

 When trouble surrounds us, we might wonder if we are going to make it.
 We cry out to Jesus and sometimes he seems so far away.
 We don’t see any action, there’s no wind, no movement at all.
 Why won’t He do something to help us?